chris/quarantine-winning-preso/PITCHME.md

 @snap[north span-100]

-## Work won't be a social outlet
+## Work won't be (as much of) a social outlet

 @snapend

-@snap[west span-50]
+@snap[west span-50 text-center]
-Find other things - sports, meetups, coffees, etc.
+Find other - sports, meetups, coffees, etc.
 @snapend

-@snap[east span-50]
+@snap[east span-48 text-center]
 But realize you also get time back\*
 @snapend

 @snap[south span-100]
-Get time back, because you spend less time being interrupted or spending time on "non-work" social/chit-chat, etc., so leaves you more time in day to do what you want outside of work.
+Get time back, as you spend less time being interrupted or spending time on "non-work" social/chit-chat, etc., leaves you more time in day to do what you want outside of work.
 @snapend

 ---

+@snap[north span-100]

 ## Dont scrimp on your office

+@snapend

 1. High end chair
 2. "Standing" desk (for precise height)